Homemade Spiced Chai Latte Mix Recipe

 • Salt – two small pinches sharpen the spice blend and balance the sweetness of the sugar throughout the mix.

-Homemade spiced chai latte in glass mugs topped with star anise on lace tablecloth
+Chai latte powder mix in glass mugs with warm milk topped with star anise on lace tablecloth

 Variations & Add-Ins

-• Vanilla chai mix – add 2 tablespoons of vanilla powder or the seeds of 3 vanilla beans to the finished dry mix and stir until evenly distributed for a café-style vanilla chai with a warm, floral sweetness running through every cup.
+• Vanilla chai mix – Add 2 tablespoons of vanilla powder or the seeds from 3 vanilla beans to the finished mix for a smooth vanilla chai that’s perfect for cozy mornings.

-• Dairy-free version – replace the powdered milk and creamer with 1 and 1/2 cups of coconut milk powder for a fully dairy-free mix that still produces a creamy, spiced latte.
-The coconut adds a faint sweetness that pairs naturally with the cardamom and cinnamon.
+• Dairy-free version – Replace the powdered milk and powdered creamer with 1½ cups of coconut milk powder for a creamy dairy-free option that still blends beautifully into hot or iced chai lattes.

 Recipe Tips

-Strain every cup – even after blending, strain each prepared cup through a fine mesh strainer directly into the mug before serving.
-The tea leaves and spice particles settle after simmering and straining ensures a clean, smooth latte every time.
+Strain before serving – Even after blending, a fine mesh strainer removes the tea leaves and spice particles for a smooth homemade chai latte with every cup.

 Instructions